 Darren is big brother to Mia (age 8) and Matthew (age 5).
 This battle isn’t just with the child that is diagnosed, it’s the entire family that is in this fight.
 They all feel the effect of childhood cancer.

 Darren is a student at Church Hill Elementary School and enjoys singing, dancing, checking in on “April the Giraffe,” and above all, he loves making people SMILE!

 Darren’s favorite musician is Andy Grammer, and his favorite food is macaroni and cheese.

-Darren continues to receive scans every 3-6 months to monitor his tumors, and has just begun treatment for the 3rd time in his life and as of October 2020, his tumor has stabilized.
+Darren continues to receive scans every 3-6 months to monitor his tumors, and has just completed treatment for the 3rd time in his life and as of October 2020, his tumor has stabilized.

-The Leonards were once told that the odds of Darren ever being cancer-free were slim because of the inoperable location and complex mass, but research and the advances that are being made right here at Hopkins, and all over the world, give them SO much hope!
+The Leonards were told that the odds of Darren ever being cancer-free were slim because of the inoperable location and complex mass, but research and the advances that are being made right here at Hopkins, and all over the world, give them SO much hope!